Black Seminoles: Seminole Wars

 Abraham, a Black Seminole leader, from N. Orr's engraving in The Origin, Progress, and Conclusion of the Florida War (1848) by John T. Sprague.

-After winning independence in the Revolution, American slaveholders were increasingly worried about the armed Black communities in Florida.
+After winning independence in the Revolution, American slaveholders were increasingly worried about the armed black communities in Florida.
 The territory was ruled again by Spain, as Britain had ceded both East and West Florida.
-The US slaveholders sought the capture and return of Florida's Black fugitives under the Treaty of New York (1790), the first treaty ratified under the Confederation.
+The US slaveholders sought the capture and return of Florida's black fugitives under the Treaty of New York (1790), the first treaty ratified under the Confederation.

 Wanting to disrupt Florida's maroon communities after the War of 1812, General Andrew Jackson attacked the Negro Fort, which had become a Black Seminole stronghold after the British had allowed them to occupy it when they evacuated Florida.
 Breaking up the maroon communities was one of Jackson's major objectives in the First Seminole War (1817–18).
 Andrew Jackson directed Edmund P. Gaines to destroy Negro Fort, a haven for escaped slaves and their Seminole allies; however, Gaines delegated the mission to Duncan L. Clinch, whose troops destroyed the fort on July 27, 1816, resulting in 270 deaths.
-The survivors of Negro Fort settled in other free Black and Maroon communities in the Florida peninsula.
-The US military focused on eliminating the fort because white Americans worried about a growing community of Black and Native resistance.
-On April 16, 1818, at the town of Seminole leader Bowlegs on the Suwannee River, Andrew Jackson and his troops burned 400 Maroon and Seminole homes, destroyed their food supplies, and took several horses and cattle.
+The survivors of Negro Fort settled in other free black and maroon communities in the Florida Peninsula.
+The US military focused on eliminating the fort because white Americans worried about a growing community of black and native resistance.
+On April 16, 1818, at the town of Seminole leader Bolek (aka Bowlegs) on the Suwannee River, Andrew Jackson and his troops burned 400 maroon and Seminole homes, destroyed their food supplies, and took several horses and cattle.